compsocialscience/summer-institute/2026/sharjah/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-Sharjah.
 - A possible topic, method, or question you would like to focus on for a collaborative project

-**In order to be guaranteed full consideration, all application materials must be submitted by Friday, October 31, 2025, at 12:00 noon (Gulf Standard Time).** All application materials must be submitted through this [Google Form](https://www.google.com).
+**In order to be guaranteed full consideration, all application materials must be submitted by TBD.** All application materials must be submitted through this [Google Form](https://www.google.com).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by **Friday, November 7, 2025**, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by **TBD**, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [site email not set up](email@goes.here).